What is happening to VideoGP?

 If the doctor prescribes medication through our partner prescribing platform, you can have it sent by next-day delivery or collect it the same day from any pharmacy.*

 You will need to pay for medication.
 Fit notes and referrals are included in your appointment or subscription price, where appropriate.

 *Next-day delivery and same-day collection are subject to availability and location.

 When will my medication arrive?

-If you're prescribed medication by the GP, you can choose to have it delivered by next-day delivery, or pick it up at your local LloydsPharmacy the same day.
+If you're prescribed medication by the GP, you can choose to have it delivered the next day or pick it up at any UK pharmacy.

 Is there anything the doctors can’t treat or prescribe?